 Since the Neolane 2013 survey, a lot has changed in marketing with regard to big data.
 Powerful data capturing and analytics platforms embedded in a majority of marketing services, such as those in Google services, have resulted in a tremendous amount of insights generated that have furthered the field of marketing and obtaining conversions.
 While in retrospect, some knowledge can be considered obvious logic, other insights we know now are downright surprising.

 Hiresquare, in an analytical blog post of such insights gained over the years, states those that were the most shocking for companies.
 Going completely against the grain of expected normal response times, they found that in reality, “after 5 hours, you are 3000x less likely to make contact with the lead.”
 Prior to this, no one would have considered a mere five hours to have been long enough to essentially lose the lead entirely.
 In traditional business before the age of technology, these five hours would have been not only an entirely reasonable response time to obtain conversions, but also even seen as almost too eager.
 Beyond this drop-off rate, they found that the highest chances of customer response were actually “if the lead gets contacted within 5 minutes of placing a request.”
-This newfound insight further continues itself in similar fashion.
+This newfound insight further continues itself in a similar fashion.

-A 2011 Harvard study revealed that not only was speed of the essence, but that responses within the hour were a full seven times more likely to receive the lead than businesses that responded an hour later.
+A 2011 Harvard study revealed that not only was the speed of the essence but that responses within the hour were a full seven times more likely to receive the lead than businesses that responded an hour later.
 Businesses that took longer than 24 hours essentially dropped off the map entirely in terms of likeliness of customer conversion, shocking companies who had previously believed that one business day was a reasonable time frame.
 With conversions being at the very heart of marketing, knowing how to best attain them is vital for any successful business.